 - communication – open, honest, picking appropriate times, listening, and remembering you are each going through a new phase and a new adjustment

-Treatment can include everything from including self-care strategies such as diet and exercise to medication or counselling.
+Treatment can include everything from including self-care strategies such as diet and exercise to medication or counseling.

 “Sometimes you don’t have a choice about what happens to you, necessarily, but what you do have control over is how you deal with it.”